- Explain the relationship of dietary lipids to chronic disease.

 What You Can Do

 - Remember that saturated fats are found in large amounts in foods of animal origin.
-They should be limited within the diet.
-Polyunsaturated fats are generally obtained from nonanimal sources.
-While they are beneficial for lowering bad cholesterol they also lower good cholesterol.
-They are better for you than saturated fats but are not to be consumed in excess.
+They should be limited within our eating pattern.
+Polyunsaturated fats are generally obtained from non-animal sources.
+They are beneficial for lowering bad cholesterol.
+Although they also lower good cholesterol, their beneficial effects on the bad cholesterol still elicit many favorable health benefits.
 Monounsaturated fats are of plant origin and are found in most nuts, seeds, seed oils, olive oil, canola oil, and legumes.
-Monounsaturated fats are excellent because they not only lower bad cholesterol, but also they elevate good cholesterol.
-Replace current dietary fats with an increased intake of monounsaturated fats.
+Monounsaturated fats not only lower bad cholesterol but also elevate good cholesterol.
+Current guidelines recommend replacing dietary saturated fats with unsaturated fats, either monounsaturated or polyunsaturated fats.
 Liquid plant oils (canola and soy oil) are the best choice.
 Limit tropical oils ( coconut, palm, and palm kernel), animal fats ( butter and lard), and partially hydrogenated fats.

 - Choose whole-grain and high-fiber foods.
 Reduced risk for cardiovascular disease has been associated with diets that are high in whole grains and fiber.
 Fiber also slows down cholesterol absorption.
 The A.H.A. recommends that at least half of daily grain intake should originate from whole grains.
 The Adequate Intake value for fiber is 14 grams per 1,000 kilocalories.
 These amounts are based upon the amount of fiber that has been shown to reduce cardiovascular risk.

 - Balance energy intake with expenditure to maintain a healthy weight.
 Get more exercise on a regular basis.
 Increasing your energy expenditure by just twenty minutes of physical activity at least three times per week will improve your overall health.
 Physical exercise can help you manage or prevent high blood pressure and blood cholesterol levels.
 Regular activity raises H.D.L. while at the same time decreases triacylglycerols and plaque buildup in the arteries.
 Calories are burned consistently, making it easier to lose and manage weight.
 Circulation will improve, the body will be better oxygenated, and the heart and blood vessels will function more efficiently.